AsenDulakshanaKavinda/big-data-learning-journey/README.md

-Looks like the code session reset — no worries, bro.
-I’ll drop the full `README.md` content for your **`big-data-learning-journey`** repo right here so you can copy-paste it directly:

----

 # 📊 Big Data Learning Journey

 **A hands-on learning repository for mastering Big Data fundamentals, tools, and workflows through practical projects, code labs, and technical documentation.
 Focused on Hadoop, Spark, Kafka, and MongoDB with project-based learning and public documentation.**